Dietetic Internship at Northwell Health

 - Demonstrated interest in providing the highest quality of nutrition care and service excellence

-Dietetic internship graduates taking and passing the registration examination in order to become a registered dietitian could apply to become a certified dietitian nutritionist, certified dietitian or certified nutritionist within New York state by applying to the New York State Education Department/ Office of the Professions/ Dietetics and nutrition.
+Dietetic internship graduates receive a verification statement of supervised practice completion, which is required for eligibility to take the registration exam for dietitian-nutritionists.
+Registration exam requirements are set by the Commission on Dietetic Registration (CDR).
+Graduates must pass the exam to become a registered dietitian nutritionist (RDN).
+New York state certification can be obtained after becoming an RDN by applying to the New York State Education Department, Office of the Professions, Dietetics and Nutrition Unit.
 Click here for more information on certification requirements.

 Fees & expenses

 The below fees cover application and enrollment costs:

 Application fee – Bank check, personal check or money order in the amount of $50 payable to Nutrition and Dining Services, NSUH.
 Credit cards are not accepted.
 Please include the following with your payment: